alexandreloures/covid19Brazil/README.md

 <img src="man/figures/mgCases100.png" width="100%" />

-## Deaths accumulated per 100,000 habitants
+## Deaths accumulated per 100,000 inhabitants

 In turn, the next graph shows the number of deaths accumulated in each Federative Unit of Brazil per 100,000 inhabitants (data for the day